-Covers various methods of pest control and their alternatives.
-Growth habits and identification of common weeds, insects, and diseases will be reviewed as well as the calibration and operation of broadcast and band applicators.
+will be reviewed as well as the calibration and operation of broadcast and band applicators.
 Includes current topics such as the development of herbicide resistance.
 Prerequisite: Agriculture 111.

-221 Introduces the framework for understanding global positioning systems and related components.
+221 Precision Agriculture (2) Introduces the framework for understanding global positioning systems and related components.
 Topics include precision farming, positioning systems, yield monitoring, GIS systems, and variable rate technologies.
-251 Current principles and practices of farm management.
+251 Farm Business Management (3) Current principles and practices of farm management.
 Topics include current agricultural policy, goal setting, planning, organization of the farm business, systems management, record keeping, budgeting, balance sheets, income statements, cash flow statements, investment analysis, tax planning, and risk analysis.
-252 Commodity Marketing and Agriculture Sales (2)......Spring Introduction to the commodity futures markets, futures contracts, forward contracts, and risk management, as related to crop and livestock sales.
+252 Commodity Marketing and Agriculture Sales (2) Introduction to the commodity futures markets, futures contracts, forward contracts, and risk management, as related to crop and livestock sales.
 Foundational business skills such as cash flow planning projections are also covered.
 Examines principles of sales and transactions common to the agricultural sector regarding inputs such as seed, fertilizer, feed, chemicals, and services.
 Includes steps of the sales process as well as the study of different personality styles as they function in the sales person-customer relationship.
-263 Students will develop and apply professional networking competencies in the process of securing their summer internship.
+263 Professional Networking for Internship (1) Students will develop and apply professional networking competencies in the process of securing their summer internship.
 Example activities include exploring and identifying internship sites, networking with company representatives to identify possible options, applying to and interviewing for positions, and completing pre-employment paperwork.
-271 An off-campus experience that provides Agriculture Technology students with opportunities to work with a mentor and apply knowledge, principles, skills, and attitudes gained in the program's courses in a workplace environment.
+271 Agriculture Technology Internship (1.5) An offcampus experience that provides Agriculture Technology students with opportunities to work with a mentor and apply knowledge principles, skills, and attitudes gained in the program's courses in a workplace environment.
 Prerequisite: admission to Internship Program.
-272 Agriculture Technology Internship (3)......Spring An off-campus experience that provides Agriculture Technology students with opportunities to work with a mentor and apply knowledge, principles, skills, and attitudes gained in the program's courses in a workplace environment.
-Prerequisite: Agriculture Technology 271; admission to Internship Program.
-273 An off-campus experience that provides Agriculture Technology students with opportunities to work with a mentor and apply knowledge, principles, skills, and attitudes gained in the program's courses in a workplace environment.
+272 Agriculture Technology Internship (3) 273 Agriculture Technology Internship (2) An off-campus experience that provides Agriculture Technology students with opportunities to work with a mentor and apply knowledge principles, skills, and attitudes gained in the program's courses in a workplace environment.
 Prerequisite: Agriculture Technology 272; admission to Internship Program.
-274 Agriculture Technology Internship (2-3)......Fall An off-campus experience that provides Agriculture Technology students with opportunities to work with a mentor and apply knowledge, principles, skills, and attitudes gained in the program's courses in a workplace environment.
+274 Agriculture Technology Internship (2-3) An off-campus experience that provides Agriculture Technology students with opportunities to work with a mentor and apply knowledge principles, skills, and attitudes gained in the program's courses in a workplace environment.
 Prerequisite: Agriculture Technology 273; admission to Internship Program.
-Agriculture Technology Internship (3)......Spring 275 An off-campus experience that provides Agriculture Technology students with opportunities to work with a mentor and apply knowledge, principles, skills, and attitudes gained in the program's courses in a workplace environment.
-Prerequisite: Agriculture Technology 274;
+275 Agriculture Technology Internship (3) An off-campus experience that provides Agriculture Technology students with opportunities to work with a mentor and apply knowledge principles, skills, and attitudes gained in the program's courses in a workplace environment.
+Prerequisite: Agriculture Technology 274; admission to Internship Program.
+283 Agriculture Technology Internship Closeout (1) Students will reflect on, evaluate, and share outcomes from their summer internships.
+Example activities include written reflections, exit interviews, discussions with peers, and presentations to summarize their activities and learning.
+391- 393 Individual Studies (1-3) Art Gene ral Major-